ritza-co/Codecov/Codecov Jest Draft.md

-# Generate Code Coverage Reports with Jest
+# Code Coverage Reports with Jest

 If you’re using [Jest](https://jestjs.io/) for testing in your JavaScript projects, you may have heard about code coverage reports.
 These reports give insight into how much of your codebase is being tested, and can be a valuable tool for improving the quality and reliability of your code.